gunjandatta/gunjandatta.github.io/pages/topics/webparts.md

 ### [Classic](./webparts-classic.md)

-The framework has pre-configured webparts to help generate minimize code so you only need to focus on the main application and not the configuration or data source.
+The framework has pre-configured webparts to help minimize code so you only need to focus on the main application and not the configuration or data source.
 The webparts are pre-configured content/script editor webparts that are added/removed from a site collection's webpart gallery.

 ### [Modern](./webparts-modern.md)